sinkog/kx-problemsolving-gaborzs/README.md

 * We would like to have your solution in form of a Pull Request into the main repository
 * _What should the Gateway do if no Storage Services are running?_

+## Handling No Available Storage Services

+If no Storage Services are running, the Gateway should handle the situation as follows:

+1. **Return an Error Response**: The Gateway should respond with an appropriate error (e.g., HTTP 503 Service Unavailable) to inform clients that no storage services are currently available.
+This will allow clients to recognize the temporary issue and retry later if necessary.

+2. **Logging**: Log the event to provide visibility into the issue, helping with diagnostics and troubleshooting.

+3. **Retry Mechanism**: If feasible, the Gateway should implement a retry mechanism to periodically check if any Storage Services have become available, resuming normal operations as soon as possible.

+4. **Notification (Optional)**: If supported, send a notification to the system administrators to inform them that one or more Storage Services are down.

+This approach ensures that the Gateway handles service downtimes gracefully without disrupting the overall service.

 ## Decision Log
 You can find the decision log for this project at the following link: [Decision Log](docs/DECISION_LOG.md).